Introduction and summary

-- The average premium paid by regional passenger vehicle owners was $492, an annual increase of $40 (8.8 per cent).
+- The average premium paid by Country (regional) passenger vehicle owners was $491, an annual increase of $33 (7.1 per cent).

 Low bond yields have a negative impact on the investment returns of insurers who invest collected premiums in the bond market.
 The yield on the five-year Commonwealth Government bond has been at historically low levels in recent years and material changes are not expected in the short term.
 Movements in five-year bond yields are generally consistent with movements in the yields of other maturities.

 Claims trends are measured from 5 October 1999, when the current Act (MACA) came into effect.
 The scheme actuaries complete an annual valuation of the scheme in June each year to provide projections for the number of claims expected to be reported.
 In the June 2017 quarter, the actual number of newly reported claims since the previous quarter, March 2017, was 4,139.
 This is 11 per cent less than the 4,633 anticipated from the June 2016 actuarial valuation of the scheme.
 Some of these newly reported claims were lodged with respect to past accident quarters.
 However, the number of claims reported from accidents in the latest accident quarter, June 2017, was 2,040, which breaks the trend that started in March 2008.
 This reduction could be because of a number of factors including: the new Legal Costs regulation; a market response to Strike Force Ravens, which was set up in August 2016 to investigate CTP fraud in South Western Sydney; and implementation by insurers of new claims management practices designed to combat fraud and exaggeration.